 Figure 4: System Treeview.

-5 - Status bar: The properties of the active system in memory (identified by the selected radiobutton in the first column of the system treeview) are displayed in the status bar.
-When the selected system is changed, the content of the status bar updates accordingly.
-The properties shown include the total number of atoms, frozen (fixed) atoms, atoms in the QC region, force field, QC method, non-bonded model, and more.
+5 - Status bar: The properties of the active system in memory (identified by the selected radio button in the first column of the system treeview) are displayed in the status bar.
+When the active system is changed, the status bar updates accordingly.
+The displayed properties include the total number of atoms, frozen (fixed) atoms, atoms in the QC region, force field, QC method, non-bonded model, and more.

-6 -status notebook: It shows the history of the main routines executed within the interface.
+6 -status notebook / sequence viewer: It shows the history of the main routines executed within the interface.
 The colors are used to associate the record with the receptive systems (color of references).
+This widget also includes a tab called the Sequence Viewer, which displays the amino acid sequences (using the one-letter code) of the objects currently active in the main treeview.
+The Sequence Viewer is interactive, allowing the user to select portions of the system directly through it.